Ibrahima Ndiaye nets brace as FC Luzern whitewash FC Wohlen | Goal.com

 This victory is a good dress rehearsal for Luzern who face Thun in Sunday’s Swiss Cup showdown at Stockhorn Arena.

-Six days later after, they travel to the Cornaredo Stadium as they begin their 2020-21 Swiss Super League campaign against Franklin Sasere’s Lugano.
+Six days later, they travel to the Cornaredo Stadium as they begin their 2020-21 Swiss Super League campaign against Franklin Sasere’s Lugano.

-Having narrowly missed out of a place in Europe last term, they are putting all hands on deck to ensure a place in Europe at the end of the season.
+Having narrowly missed out on a place in Europe last term, they are putting all hands on deck to ensure a place on the continent at the end of the season.

-At the international level, the striker came under scrutiny during the final of the 2017 Africa U20 Cup of Nations final after allegedly tossing an object he had in his socks into the Zambian goal – which fans labelled as witchcraft Even at that, they went ahead to lose 2-0 hosts Zambia.
+At international level, the striker came under scrutiny during the final of the 2017 Africa U20 Cup of Nations final after allegedly tossing an object he had in his socks into the Zambian goal – which fans labelled as witchcraft.
+Even at that, they went ahead to lose 2-0 to hosts Zambia.